Follow me on Twitter @RobShmerling

 Some studies suggest that head injuries might be a risk factor for MS. If true, it raises important questions about how MS develops and how it might be prevented.
 On the other hand, it’s not an easy thing to study because researchers would never intentionally cause head injuries to see if they cause MS. Another way to study this question is to enroll people who already have MS, look back at whether they had concussions, and then compare them with similar people who don’t have MS.

-New research suggests that head trauma might trigger MS
+Research suggests that head trauma might trigger MS

 This research included more than 7,000 people with MS and compared them with more than 70,000 people who were similar in other ways (including age, gender, and where they lived) but who did not have MS. Investigators looked for a history of physician-diagnosed concussion prior to age 20.
 It was important to determine whether any type of traumatic injury, or a concussion specifically, could be the link.
 So, researchers also assessed whether the study subjects had ever broken a bone in the upper or lower extremities prior to age 20.